oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 | [add_relationship](./actions.md#add_relationship-action) | EDIT and VIEW |
 | [delete_relationship](./actions.md#delete_relationship-action) | EDIT and VIEW |

-In case if you want to change permission or disable access checks for some action, you can use the `acl_resource` option of `actions` configuration section.
+If you want to change permission or disable access checks for some action, you can use the `acl_resource` option of the `actions` configuration section.

-For example, lets's change permissions for `delete` action.
-You can do at `Resources/config/oro/api.yml` of your bundle:
+For example, to change permissions for the `delete` action, add the following lines to the `Resources/config/oro/api.yml` of your bundle:

 ```yaml